dotnet/msbuild/documentation/High-level-overview.md

 ```

 ## Entry points
 There are a few entry points for the MSBuild engine: Visual Studio, .NET SDK (`dotnet build` command) and the CLI executable (`MSBuild.exe` on Windows, and `msbuild` in unix).
 These partner products are implementations or extensions of the MSBuild API, and we do care about their smooth integration with MSBuild, but do not support them directly.
-We only officially support the MSBuild API.

 The inputs necessary to start a build include:
  - Build logic for the projects, typically the entry point project's XML or from the imports within.